hackerschoice/memexec/README.md

 ---

-For the druggies among us, here is some NASM to keep you happy.
+For the addicts, here is the nasm of the shellcode (memfd_create, copy loop & execveat):
 ```nasm
 ; nasm -felf64 open.nasm && ld open.o &&  ./a.out
 ;